James B. Drew: Death

-He died on September 5, 1953, at his home at 625 Morewood Avenue in Pittsburgh.
-Justice Drew, a Roman Catholic, was buried at St. Mary Cemetery, in the Lawrenceville section of Pittsburgh.
+He died on September 5, 1953, aged 76, at his home at 625 Morewood Avenue in Pittsburgh.
+Drew, a Roman Catholic, was buried at St. Mary Cemetery, in the Lawrenceville section of Pittsburgh.

 His survivors included his second wife, Mary Snyder Drew, the daughter of a wealthy Pittsburgh industrialist.
 (His first wife, Rhoda Sproules, died in 1916.)
 Other survivors included a son, Allegheny County Common Pleas Judge John Drew, and two daughters, noted historical preservationist Barbara Hofstott, and Rhoda McComas.